TristanV/OCCoursesExplorer/README_STREAMLIT_DEMO.md

 Source and documentation of this project are on Github : https://github.com/TristanV/OCCoursesExplorer/

+A live demo of main functionalities is on Streamlit : https://occourses.streamlit.app/

 # What is this demo showing?

 The current web application you are visiting is a demonstration of the OCCoursesExplorer application main features.